 RB’s epic radio production of Charles Dickens “A Christmas Carol” is aired for the first time over the festive period.
 The cast includes consultants, senior nursing staff and RB members, some in cameo roles.
 The producer is Steph Farley, and the editor Keith Reeve.

-In August another week long sponsored broadcast marathon takes place in the Patients Centre and raises a further £2500 from sponsorship.
+In August another week long sponsored broadcast marathon takes place in the Patients Centre and raised a further £2500 from sponsorship.
 John Barnes, then still a Watford footballer, visited the event.

-Fellow members Nick Ashton and Dave Bottcher build the electronics for a new mixer and re-cable the studio.
-David Reeve (Keith’s father) manufactures the mixer casing and panels.
-The mixer is still our primary broadcast mixer to this day, and has proved to be reliable and durable.
+Fellow members Nick Ashton and Dave Bottcher built the electronics for a new mixer and re-cabled the studio.
+David Reeve (Keith’s father) manufactured the mixer casing and panels.
+It is still our primary broadcast mixer to this day, and has proved to be reliable and durable.

 A Balloon Race is held to raise further funds.
 Permission is sought from Air Traffic Control to release them from the main car park on a Sunday afternoon.
 The event did not work too well on radio!